mohitsinghs/mohitsingh.in/_content/code/njk.md

 ## Conclusion

 We are installing dependencies so mindlessly nowadays that something like this can happen frequently and I witnessed it in my previous job.
-I have no idea how to solve this and I've already stopped using that tool but if njk were a person, I can imagine him complaining - "They are doing weird thing with me".
+I have no idea how to solve this and I've already stopped using that tool but it still feels weird that a tool that served so well for me ends up in dependencies this way.

 [^1]: A static site generator written in Ruby.
 [^2]: A build tool written in javascript